 - TODO: elaborate

 I've always loved software, but I'm big on communication: I want to relate to others outside software.
 I'm a craftsperson who loves to chat just as much with marketers & salespeople about their craft.
-My high school tagline was "always ready to pull back the curtain & study the clockwork" & that's never changed.
+My high school tagline was "always ready to pull back the curtain & study the clockwork."
+That still holds up.

 So I might be a little rusty,